 6) Access Through Any Web-Connected Device

 Even when you forget to bring a copy of a document with you or when you are surprised by a situation that calls for a document, you are neither stranded nor stopped.
 Though you might be out of luck if all you have is paper, a digital document that has been hosted on an accessible cloud location can be reached, downloaded, and worked with anywhere.
 You can read and edit from a laptop, mobile phone, home or work computer, or even a borrowed device.
-You can also share documents immediately with new clients and business partners or, if they’re not digitally transformed yet, go print out a fresh copy with their name already edited in.
+You can also share documents immediately with document management systems with new clients and business partners or, if they’re not digitally transformed yet, go print out a fresh copy with their name already edited in.

 7) Direct Links to Additional Documents